Sianap8/google-trends-btc-vs-alts/README.md

 - Studying **retail investor interest** over time
 - Correlating **price pumps/dumps** with search demand
 - Exploring **bull/bear market sentiment**
+To help spot momentum shifts in search interest, a 9-period Exponential Moving Average (EMA) was added on top of the Google Trends plot.

+🔸 When the trend curve crosses above the 9 EMA, it may suggest rising public interest (bullish momentum confirmation)

+🔹 When it drops below, it may indicate fading sentiment

 ---